-

 In Semester 2 students consider more advanced concepts in toxicology and investigate controversial areas of toxicology.
 They also develop a theoretical and a practical understanding of high through put and high content screening technologies that are used to generate large data sets for analysis.
 The students also learn to apply bioinformatic and cheminformatic tools to such large data sets.
 This semester equips the students to develop and test a novel hypothesis through independent research that is completed in the third semester.

-In the third semester students work independently but with the guidance of an academic or industry-based thesis supervisor on a cheminformatics research project.
+In Semester 3 students work independently but with the guidance of an academic or industry-based thesis supervisor on a cheminformatics research project.

 The course involves lectures, laboratory-based training, self-directed learning and a three month independent research project.
 Competence is assessed through a mixture of written examinations, computer-based examinations, course work (including verbal presentations and poster presentations) and a research thesis.